Quansight-Labs/free-threaded-compatibility/docs/debugging.md

 [Installing a free-threaded Python](installing-cpython.md) page.

-### Using ThreadSanitizer to detect thread safety issues.
+### Using Thread Sanitizer to detect thread safety issues.

+Once you have your code running on the free-threaded build and have written some multithreaded tests, it may make sense to build your project with TSan instrumentation to check whether it detects data races when running multithreaded code.
+If you do see reports of races, you should try to understand them and add locking or other forms of synchronization to prevent the races from occuring.

-There is a [dedicated page](thread_sanitizer.md) in the guide offering help with ThreadSanitizer.
+There is a [dedicated page](thread_sanitizer.md) in the guide offering help using TSan with Python and common Python testing tools.

 ### Using AddressSanitizer to detect thread safety issues